mr-wontdo/odin-recipes/README.md

 # odin-recipes
-A recipes project using HTML!
+This is recipe project was created to display the usage of HTML!